php-llm/llm-chain/README.md

 ## Examples

-See [examples](examples) folder to run example implementations using this library.
+See [the examples folder](examples) to run example implementations using this library.
 Depending on the example you need to export different environment variables for API keys or deployment configurations or create a `.env.local` based on `.env` file.